nus-cs2103/website-base/admin/tp-tasks-fragment.md

 {{ embed_topic("weeklySchedule.md#deadline-definition", "Admin " + icon_embedding + " Weekly schedule → **Deadline for weekly tasks**", "1", indent="1") }}

 {{ icon_important_big_red }} **Most aspects of project progress are tracked using automated scripts.** ==Please follow our instructions closely or else the script will not be able to detect your progress==.
-We prefer not to waste admin resources processing requests for partial credit for work that did not follow the instructions precisely, unless the progress was not detected due to a bug in the script.
+There will be no partial credit for work that did not follow the instructions precisely, but in most cases you can get the work to be counted simply by rectifying the non-compliance.
 </box>

 <box type="tip" icon=":fas-chart-gantt:" icon-size="3x" seamless>